 Tax relief on medical and health expenses is given at the standard rate of 20%.
 However, tax relief on nursing home expenses can be claimed at your highest rate of tax.

 You do not need to do anything about tax relief for health insurance or long-term care insurance because the credits are granted automatically at source (TRS).

 You must apply separately for medical expenses relief.

 You can claim tax relief online using Revenue's PAYE Anytime service.
-You can use Medical form MED1 (pdf) is used to claim tax relief on all general medical expenses (including dental expenses).
+You can use Medical form MED1 (pdf) to claim tax relief on all general medical expenses (including dental expenses).
 You can only claim for medical expenses if you have receipts to prove your claim.